cms-tedd-ip2i/stack/doc/grafana.md

 which will allow you to select the datasource on the other system.

 To import a dashboard, use the Dashboards menu.

-During the import, you need to update the data source uid so that it matches the data source on your system (click update, it will be done automatically).
+After the import, you won't see any data plotted in the dashboard panels.
+You need to open the dashboard panels and reselect InfluxDB as a source.
+Then wait a bit, and you should see data appear.

 You may commit your dashboards in [../grafana/dashboards](../grafana/dashboards).